SoyOscarRH/LearningNeuralNetworks/README.md

 ## XOR network

-This is a classic exercise, is a simple net that can predict the XOR gate:
+This is a classic exercise, is a simple net that can predict the XOR gate, for this I created myself an nn, and implemented backpropagation for scratch:

 [Show me the code](https://soyoscarrh.github.io/LearningNeuralNetworks/Basics_with_Pytorch/XOR/My_Neural_Network_XOR.html)